ASKCOS/ASKCOS/README.md

 In this case you'll be presented an interactive prompt to create a superuser with your desired credentials.

 ## Important Notes

-#### First startup

-The celery worker will take a few minutes to start up (possibly up to 5 minutes; it reads a lot of data into memory from disk).
-The web app itself will be ready before this, however upon the first get request (only the first for each process) a few files will be read from disk, so expect a 1-2 second delay.

 #### Scaling workers